20 Best Things to Do in Bangor, ME

-It is an exclusive monument and opens up for detailed tours in its vast precincts just four times every year.
-But mark our words, the wait is well worth it.
+It is an exclusive monument and offers detailed tours in its vast precincts just four times every year.

-If you are visiting Bangor as a tourist, we would strongly recommend you enquire about the next public-tour opening schedule for the Thomas Hill Standpoint and plan your visit accordingly.
+If you are visiting Bangor as a tourist, it's recommended that you inquire about the next public-tour opening schedule for the Thomas Hill Standpoint and plan your visit accordingly.

 Visiting this historical engineering wonder is a once-in-a-lifetime experience.

-How can any Bangor holiday be complete without the archetypical Stephen King factor?
+How can any Bangor holiday be complete without experiencing SK Tours of Maine?

-He made these places spring with life by weaving amazing little tales around them, which now enjoy a cult following among his many millions of fans.
+He made these places spring with life by weaving fantastic little tales around them.

-You would be thrilled to walk around Bangor on a "Stephen King" tour and see these sites and buildings in solid stone and concrete right in front of your eyes.
+You would be thrilled to walk around Bangor on a "Stephen King" tour and see these sites and buildings in solid stone and concrete right before you.

-The Bangor Farmer's Market is the perfect place for you to procure aromatic local fresh ingredients for your cooking adventures.
+The Bangor Farmer's Market is the perfect place to procure aromatic local fresh ingredients for your cooking adventures.